Copyright © 2015 Granite Tops Pro All rights reserved

 When should you NOT be sealing granite?
 Granite sealer can prevent stains unless you're sealing granite countertops that specifically should not be sealed (black granite for example).
 Now you've created a problem that even the best granite sealer and cleaner can't fix.

 Granite sealers are often misunderstood and misused as a marketing weapon.
 It's the result of ignorance in the stone industry and malicious intent by sales people of competing countertop materials.
-See Rare Earth Stone Care for professional products.
+See best sealer for granite.

 It's generally believed that when a material is delicate and hard to maintain, it needs to be sealed.
 The stone industry set out to solve the concerns of staining granite countertops by soliciting chemists to find a sealer for stone.
 Unfortunately, the chemists didn't know the first thing about petrography.